warrior-companions/wc-offline-tools/README.md

 ### OpenVAS

+***Note***: The OpenVAS container has been removed from the `docker-compose-all-tools` file due to the amount of storage space required to build the container.
+The OpenVAS container will be moved to the [wc-tools](https://github.com/warrior-companions/wc-tools) project in the future.

 OpenVAS is a full-featured vulnerability scanner.
 The `immauss/openvas` container runs the Greenbone Vulnerability Manager.
 - Website: https://openvas.org/
 - Container used: `immauss/openvas`